 ACATGTGCGCGCGATTATCTATCGATGCTACGTA GCATGTGCACGCGATTATCTACCGATGCTACTTAwould produce the following fasta output:

-3 78 ithat shows the number of sequences in the file (3), the number of characters in each sequence (78), and then the letter "i" or "s" which indicates whether the file is "interleaved" or "sequential" respectively.
-The format converter requires the i or s letters.
 The format converter program deals with only two essential data items, the sequence, and the sequence name.
-Thus, a complicated file format such as Nexus when converted to a simpler format such as table will lose all the associated information except the sequence name and the sequence.
-Converting a Nexus file like:
+Thus, a complicated file format such as Nexus, when converted to a simpler format such as table, will lose all the associated information except the sequence name and the sequence.
+For example, this Nexus file:

-#NEXUS Begin data; Dimensions ntax=3 nchar=79; Format datatype=dna gap=-; Matrix 4axED43xco GGAGGCCCTACCTCAAGTAGTGACGCCCTACCTCCCGTTGGCTGTTTCCTCTTGCGTAGAACGCTACTTTCGGGCAACC 2bxMD2b2x1 CGCTGTTGATCACCAAATCGGAGGGCACCTA-----GGAACACAGCTCCTCATGGATCGAGAGTACTTTCTAACCGTGA 2bxMD2b9x1 CGCTGCCAAATACCGAGTCGGAAGGCATCTACGGTTGAGACACGGCTCCCCATGAACCGAGGGTATTTCCTAACCGTGG ; End;to fasta format would produce the following file:
+#NEXUS Begin data; Dimensions ntax=3 nchar=79; Format datatype=dna gap=-; Matrix 4axED43xco GGAGGCCCTACCTCAAGTAGTGACGCCCTACCTCCCGTTGGCTGTTTCCTCTTGCGTAGAACGCTACTTTCGGGCAACC 2bxMD2b2x1 CGCTGTTGATCACCAAATCGGAGGGCACCTA-----GGAACACAGCTCCTCATGGATCGAGAGTACTTTCTAACCGTGA 2bxMD2b9x1 CGCTGCCAAATACCGAGTCGGAAGGCATCTACGGTTGAGACACGGCTCCCCATGAACCGAGGGTATTTCCTAACCGTGG ; End;would produce the following Fasta file: